CtrlK

 Distinctiveness Conflict Risk

 Occupies a clear niche at the intersection of medical domain and tone/readability adaptation.
-The specific focus on medical-to-patient-friendly conversion with terms like 'clinical notes', 'patient handouts', and 'medical jargon' makes it highly distinct and unlikely to conflict with general writing or general medical skills.
+The specificity of 'medical text', 'clinical notes', 'patient-friendly tones' makes it highly unlikely to conflict with general writing or general medical skills.

 3 / 3